Logo Old Gumlog Mine - Visit 2

 about 8 inches, between the top of the cave-in and the tunnel ceiling,

-so it goes on at least a little farther.
+so the tunnel continues at least a little farther.

 Pick_marks